Sayantani37-bit/linkedin-organic-content-strategy-b2b-saas/research/youtube-transcripts/Ross-simmonds/transcript-01-analysis.md

 * AI will be a fundamental skill for marketers
 * The role of video content will grow for search and discovery
 * Content ecosystems will succeed over single-channel strategies

+Conclusion:

+The interview reinforces the importance of delivering value, building trust and defining your niche in order to effectively grow on LinkedIn.
+Justin's strategy of leveraging personal branding, content repurposing and putting your audience first leads to sustainable organic growth.
+His frameworks are the ideal recipe for B2B SaaS professionals to develop authority and build a valuable, engaged following that will translate into business opportunities on LinkedIn.